Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Effective field theory interpretation

 \section{Effective field theory interpretation}

 The sensitivity of the measurement to the dim-6 and dim-8 EFT operators, considered one at a time, is estimated from a likelihood scan performed by varying the corresponding Wilson coefficients as they appear in the quadratic parametrization of the signal yields given by Eqs.~\eqref{eq:1D6} and \eqref{eq:1D8}.
 For this part of the study, we use the distributions of the dim-6 and dim-8 DNN outputs, respectively.
 No significant deviations from the SM predictions are observed.
 The 68 and 95\% confidence intervals on the Wilson coefficients are extracted from the scan and reported in Table~\ref{tab:eftres}.
-Although CMS and ATLAS have published dim-8 VBS analysis~\cite{Covarelli:2021gyz}, these represent the first limits set on EFT dim-6 operator contributions in VBS processes.
+Although CMS and ATLAS have published dim-8 VBS analyses (as reported in Section~\ref{sec:intro}), and ATLAS has set limits on the dim-6 $c_{W}$ and $c_{HWB}$ Wilson coefficients via the reinterpretation of differential cross section measurements~\cite{ATLAS:2023dkz}, our study for the first time investigates EFT dim-6 effects directly at the reconstruction level.
+With this strategy, it is possible to tailor the analysis for maximum sensitivity to EFT-induced deviations in the event kinematics, specifically through DNN models optimized towards EFT effects.
+In addition, in contrast to reinterpretation approaches, reconstruction-level studies can fully capture correlations among multiple dim-6 operators.
+As a result, we obtain the first detector-level one- and two-dimensional limits on a broad set of EFT dim-6 contributions in VBS processes.

 In addition, a 2D likelihood scan is performed over pairs of Wilson coefficients as they appear in Eqs.~\eqref{eq:2D66} and~\eqref{eq:2D68}, exploiting the distributions of \Moone, which we find to be the most sensitive variable to EFT effects among the kinematic quantities considered.
+This choice ensures the stability of the 2D fits and at the same time enhances the physical interpretability of the results in the broader context of EFT reinterpretation.
 For the same-dimension fits, we consider pairs of EFT operators that both modify either the $\PW\PW \to \PW\PW$ amplitude or the \PW pairing with fermions.
 For the different-dimension fits, we consider pairs that modify the $\PW\PW \to \PW\PW$ amplitude.
-The operators in these pairs impact the scattering amplitude with similar magnitudes in terms of linear and quadratic contributions.
+The operators in these pairs typically impact the scattering amplitude with similar magnitudes, when the dim-6 (dim-8) coefficients are set to $\TeV^{-2}$ ($\TeV^{-4}$).
+The results are reported in Figs.~\ref{tab:2Dbosonmixed} and \ref{tab:2Dboson68}.